 To encourage the production of high quality maps the Map Group, on behalf of British Orienteering, awards a number of trophies to encourage high standards of mapping and related activities.

-All awards are presented at AGMs, all nominations for the awards below should be made by Sunday 24th February 2019 to be presented at the 2019 AGM.
-For details of the club, coach and volunteer awards click here.
+All awards are presented at AGMs, all nominations for the awards below should be made by Friday 6 March 2020 to be presented at the 2020 Annual General Meeting (AGM).
+For details of the Club, Coach and Volunteer Awards click here.

 The Chichester Trophy was donated by the Honorary President of the British Orienteering Federation in 1971, Sir Francis Chichester.
 The Trophy consists of the binnacle compass used on Sir Francis' 'round the world' yacht, Gipsy Moth V, mounted on a wooden plinth.
 The Trophy was first awarded in 1971 to Robin Harvey and Sue Bone for their map of Leith Hill.
 It was originally awarded for the Best Map produced in a single year, though later it was awarded for multiple maps or contribution to mapping.
 In 1985, with the introduction of the 'Bonington Trophy', the 'Chichester Trophy' reverted to the original concept of the best map produced by an amateur mapper.